Golden Knights vs. Oilers: Betting Trends, Odds, Advanced Stats

 Golden Knights Advanced Stats

-- In its past 10 games, Vegas has hit the over seven times.
+- Vegas has hit the over in six of its past 10 games.

-- The Golden Knights total over the last 10 games is 0.2 goals fewer than the 6.5 total listed for this matchup.
+- The Golden Knights total over the last 10 games is 0.6 goals fewer than the 7 over/under given for this matchup.

-- Over their last 10 games, the Golden Knights and their opponents are scoring 1.7 more goals per game than their season-long game scoring average, 8.7 goals.
+- Over the last 10 games, Golden Knights' games average 10.6 goals, 1.9 goals higher than their season-long per-game average.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.